-- 8. The proposal is to remove the personal ties and requirements to reinstate the land.
-To achieve this the applicants have applied to remove the relevant conditions (over two planning consents via two separate S73 applications) and vary the 2014 S106 legal agreement. - 9.
-This application specifically relates to the 1988 Appeal upheld against the Authority's refusal of planning application NP/WED/187/5. - 10.
-The proposal is to remove conditions 5 and 7 of the appeal decision which reads as follows - a.
-5. The use hereby permitted shall be carried on only by Mr James Mycock, Mr Stephen Mycock or Mr Raymond Mycock or their employees. - b.
-7. The extension hereby permitted shall be removed and the existing building and surrounding land shall be restored to their former condition if the use hereby permitted ceases. - 11.
-The other planning application; ref NP/DDD/0719/0755, has been submitted at the same time as this one and seeks to vary a 2014 permission for extension to the business premises by removing planning conditions and modifying the S106 which together have similar effect.
-Whilst they are related and much of the same considerations are made, each application needs to be determined on its individual merits.
+- 9. The proposal is to remove the personal ties and reinstatement of the land requirements.
+To achieve this the applicants have applied to remove the relevant conditions (over two planning consents via two separate S73 applications) and vary the 2014 S106 legal agreement. - 10.
+This application specifically relates to the 2014 permission and associated S106 legal agreement. - 11.
+The proposal is to remove condition 10 on NP/DDD/0613/0542 which reads as follows - - 10.
+The extension hereby approved shall be removed and the existing buildings and surrounding land shall be restored to their former condition if the use hereby permitted ceases. - 12.
+The reason given for this condition is set out below -